rperce/JavaImp.vim/README.md

     import org.apache.tools.ant.types.ZipFileSet;
     import org.apache.tools.zip.ZipEntry;

 Note that adjacent imports have identical roots to two levels.
-The default depth is `0`.
+The default depth is `0`, i.e., no extra spacing.

 Extras
 ------
 After you have generated the `JavaImp.txt` file by using `:JIG`, you can use it as your dictionary for autocompletion.
-For example, you can put the following in your `java.vim` ftplugin (note here `g:JavaImpDataDir` is set before running this):
+For example, you can put the following in your `ftplugin/java.vim`:

     exec "setlocal dict=" . g:JavaImpDataDir . "/JavaImp.txt"
-    setlocal complete-=k
-    setlocal complete+=k
+    setlocal complete-=k " ensure only one 'k' entry ("autocomplete from dict") setlocal complete+=k

-After you have done so, you can open a `.java` file and use `^P` and `^N` to autocomplete your Java class names.
+After you have done so, you can open a `.java` file and use your completion-cycling binds (`<C-P>` and `<C-N>` by default) to autocomplete your Java class names.

+To be able to insert import statements for classes as you type, add the following to your `vimrc` or `ftplugin/java.com`:

+    inoremap <C-I> <ESC>:JavaImpSilent<Enter>a

+By default `<C-I>` acts identically to pressing the `<Tab>` key, which is less that useful.
+It's much nicer for *i*mports.

 Importing your JDK Classes
 --------------------------
-Simply include `$JAVA_HOME/lib` in your `g:JavaImpPaths`.
+Simply include `$JAVA_HOME/jre/lib/rt.jar` in your `g:JavaImpPaths`.

 History
 -------